Acton–Northolt line: Future developments

 Old Oak Common station is proposed for the combined part of the route with the GWML, for connections to and from the Elizabeth line.
 Additional tunnelling under the New North Main Line will keep the line free for other potential passenger services, as in the April 2013 published decision by High Speed 2 and the Department for Transport to recommend further bore tunnelling under the 5.6 mi of the 'Northolt Corridor' within the London Borough of Ealing.

 The tunnel will minimise traffic and noise blight which a surface route would otherwise have caused.
 The further bore tunnelling will link up the tunnels already planned beneath South Ruislip and Ruislip Gardens and Old Oak Common to North Acton.
 HS2 Ltd found in a study it had undertaken that bore tunnelling this stretch of the HS2 route would take 15 months less than constructing a surface HS2 route through this area and be at least cost-neutral.
 Cost neutrality flows from avoiding 20 bridge replacements, particularly 3 1/2 years to replace road over rail bridges at the Hanger Lane Gyratory System, amenity disruption, the construction of intermediate tunnel portals and the likelihood of substantial compensation payments.
-The tunnelling will mean the New North Main Line is severed twice.
+The tunnelling will mean the New North Main Line is severed twice and has been lifted at its entrance to Old Oak Common.
 It has not been decided whether the line will be restored once construction is complete.
+However, as of mid-2024, the line is still in situ as a complete route from north of Old Oak Common to South Ruislip, however it is not used as such.

+There is a proposal that it could see a new Chiltern Railways, HS2 or Elizabeth Line station built next to the LUL station or an expansion of the North Acton tube station, which has already been upgraded and saw work on step free access as of 2018, but it was not fully implemented by 2023 and is ongoing, as is other upgrading work.

 A think tank with lobby group support has suggested that the line be used as part of services linking High Speed 1 to Heathrow Airport.

 The London Mayor has responded to a proposal that the line becomes an additional branch of Crossrail.

 In a summary report by Network Rail which was released in 2017 proposed that by 2043 that there should be a new terminal at Old Oak Common.
 This would mean an upgrade of the line to allow regular trains to once again run to the GWML replacing the current parliamentary service which runs from High Wycombe to West Ealing.
 Up to 4 trains per hour could run to Old Oak Common by 2043.
 The proposed upgrade would see redoubling of the line to a two-track railway with the possibility of line-speed improvements into the one or more platforms that could be provided at 'Old Oak Common' for the Chiltern Main Line.
 The number of platforms would depend on the number of services.